The Economics of Social Data: Optimal Data Intermediation

 \subsection{Unique Implementation}

-Our analysis so far has characterized the intermediary's most preferred equilibrium.
+Our analysis thus far has characterized the intermediary's most preferred equilibrium.
 An ensuing question is whether the qualitative insights and the asymptotic properties discussed above would hold across all equilibria, particularly in the intermediary's least preferred equilibrium.
 A seminal result in the literature on contracting with externalities (see \cite{sega99} ) is the \textquotedblleft divide-and-conquer\textquotedblright\ scheme that guarantees a unique equilibrium outcome (see \cite{sewh00} and \cite{mish16} ).
 Under this scheme, the intermediary can sequentially approach consumers and offer compensation conditional on all earlier consumers having accepted an offer.
 In this scheme, the first consumer receives compensation equal to her entire surplus loss, thereby guaranteeing her acceptance regardless of the other consumers' decisions.
 More generally, consumer $i$ receives the optimal compensation level in the baseline equilibrium when $N=i$.

 The cost of acquiring the consumers' data is strictly higher under \textquotedblleft divide and conquer\textquotedblright\ than in the intermediary's most preferred equilibrium.
-Nonetheless, the impact of the ensuring unique implementation on per-capita profits vanishes in the limit.
+Nonetheless, the impact of the ensuring unique implementation on per capita profits vanishes in the limit.

 \begin{proposition}[\textquotedblleft Divide and Conquer\textquotedblright ]

 \qquad Consider the additive data structure with independent errors.
 Under the \textquotedblleft Divide and Conquer\textquotedblright\ scheme, total consumer compensation satisfies